billynewport/datasurface/docs/Tutorial.md

 At this point, we have an Ecosystem "AcmeEco" defined.
 A single vendor with some locations for Azure.
 A single batch Azure DataPlatform added which is the default also.
 Lastly, a single GovernanceZone "GZ".
 This is where we will focus from now on.
 We will add a Team to the GovernanceZone and then create a data producer (data available using CDC in a managed SQL Server database) whose data we want to use and a single consumer that wants to use that data in a Lakehouse using a python notebook.

-## Switching to gz_edits branch, declaring our Team.
+## Switching to gz_edits branch, declaring our Team

 We just added a GovernanceZone which allows edits from the gz_edits branch.
 We cannot change the GovernanceZone using the eco_edits branch.
 We can try here to show that changes to the zone are rejected by the checks.